zeek/zeek/frameworks/intel.rst

 Alternatively, specific scripts in that directory can be loaded.
-Keep in mind that as more data is sent into the intelligence framework, the CPU load consumed by Bro will increase depending on how many times the :bro:see:`Intel::seen` function is being called which is heavily traffic dependent.
+Keep in mind that as more data is sent into the intelligence framework, the CPU load consumed by Bro will increase depending on how many times the :zeek:see:`Intel::seen` function is being called which is heavily traffic dependent.